Nematobrycon palmeri: Description

-Emperor tetras are highly sexually dimorphic and thus males and females are quite easily distinguished from each other.
-There are several ways to tell a male and female apart, the most reliable method is to observe the eye color.
-Males will have metallic blue eyes while females possess metallic green eyes.
-Also, the male has a three pronged tail with the medial black stripe usually extending beyond the rest of the tail, while in the females this median black stripe will typically only reach as far as the clear part of the tail.
-However, this is not always the best indicator as the third prong in males can sometimes be nipped off in competitions with tank mates and more dominant females may sometimes grow this extension of the tail as well.
+Emperor tetras are highly sexually dimorphic, and thus males and females are quite easily distinguished from each other.
+There are several ways to tell a male and female apart; the most reliable method is to observe the eye color.
+Males have metallic blue eyes, while females have metallic green eyes.
+Also, the male has a three pronged tail, with the medial black stripe usually extending beyond the rest of the tail, while in the females this median black stripe will typically only reach as far as the clear part of the tail.
+However, this is not always the best indicator, as the third prong in males can sometimes be nipped off in competitions with tank mates, and more dominant females sometimes grow this extension of the tail as well.

 This species should not be confused with the royal tetra Inpaichthys kerri, whose appearance and alternate common names resemble N. palmeri.

 Foods and feeding

 The emperor tetra is an omnivore, eating both animal and vegetable food.
 Any good flake or pelleted fish food is a good basis for its diet.
-It will benefit from live food like daphnia and mosquito larvae as well as frozen fish food including frozen bloodworms.
+It will benefit from live food like daphnia and mosquito larvae, as well as frozen fish food, including frozen bloodworms.

 Breeding

-In a large well planted aquarium a single pair of emperor tetras will often breed without any extra stimulation.
-If there are no other fish, some of the babies may survive especially if the parents are well fed.
-In a large, well planted aquarium the babies will find some useful natural food in the form of protozoa, algae, etc. Screened daphnia will provide them with more nourishment as they grow, and dry fry food can be used.
+In a large well planted aquarium, a single pair of emperor tetras will often breed without any extra stimulation.
+If there are no other fish, some young may survive, especially if the parents are well fed.
+In a large, well planted aquarium, the young will find some useful natural food in the form of protozoa, algae, etc. Screened daphnia will provide them with more nourishment as they grow, and dry fry food can be used.